-14.3.3 PORTB INTERRUPT
+14.3.3 PORTA/PORTB INTERRUPT

-An input change on PORTB change sets the RBIF (INTCON<0>) bit.
-The interrupt can be enabled/disabled by setting/clearing the RBIE (INTCON<3>) bit.
-Plus, individual pins can be configured through the IOCB register.
+An input change on PORTA or PORTB change sets the RABIF (INTCON<0>) bit.
+The interrupt can be enabled/disabled by setting/clearing the RABIE (INTCON<3>) bit.
+Plus, individual pins can be configured through the IOCA or IOCB registers.

-If a change on the I/O pin should occur when the read operation is being executed (start of the Q2 cycle), then the RBIF interrupt flag may not get set.
-See Section 3.4.3 "Interrupt-on-Change" for more information.
+Note: If a change on the I/O pin should occur when the read operation is being executed (start of the Q2 cycle), then the RABIF interrupt flag may not get set.
+See Section 4.2.3 "Interrupt-on-change" for more information.